danslimmon/awsbill2graphite/README.md

 * `AWS_SECRET_ACCESS_KEY`: The secret access key that corresponds to `AWS_ACCESS_KEY_ID`.
   If you're using a local file instead of downloading the report from S3, you can omit this.
-* `AWSBILL_GRAPHITE_URL`: The URL of the Graphite server to which to write metrics.
+* `AWSBILL_GRAPHITE_HOST`: The hostname of the Graphite server to which to write metrics.
   If instead you want to output metrics to stdout, set this environment variable to `stdout`.
+If the Graphite port is not the default of 2003, you may append it after a colon.
 * `AWSBILL_METRIC_PREFIX`: The prefix to use for metrics written to Graphite.
 If absent, metrics will begin with "`awsbill.`".
 If you set this, you should modify the `[awsbill]` stanza you added to Graphite's `storage-schemas.conf` accordingly.